nygctech/hudson/docs/index.md

 <p align="justify ">
  Please follow the steps on the left for an indepth view of Hudson.
 This documentation also includes examples for users to test on their own systems.
 The preprint will be released soon.
-Below is an example of a highly multiplexed flourensce image.
+Below is an example of a highly multiplexed fluorescence image.
 </p>

   ![Image](spinal_tissue.png){:height="50%" width="50%"}